 Discrimination occurs when an employee in a protected class (i.e., race, gender, sex, disability, whistleblower, etc.) is wrongfully treated.
 Discrimination may occur between coworkers at work, an employee and their supervisor, or a potential employee and a potential employer.
 However, when a coworker (that is not a supervisor) discriminates against another coworker, this is not enough to bring an action against your employer.
-In order to bring an action against your employer the employee discriminated against must have complained to their employer (supervisor, manager, human resources) regarding the discrimination and the employer failed to investigate or continued to allow the discriminatory actions.
+In order to bring an action against your employer the employee discriminated against must have complained to their employer (supervisor, manager, human resources) regarding the discrimination and the employer failed to investigate or failed to take prompt and adequate corrective action.

 A potential employee that is discriminated against is a person who applies for a position at an employer and does not get the position based on the potential employee's protected class.
 To bring a cause of action against an employer, a potential employee must show that the employer's reason for not hiring the person is because of their protected class.
 This must be shown by some type of communication (i.e., email, text, etc.).
 The potential employee must show that the employer's basis for not hiring the person was for discriminatory reasons.